ChrisKuklewicz/ocaml-regex-tfa/CODE-GUIDE.md

 In other realms, making an OCaml inspired port back to Haskell or on to C/C++/Java/Fortran...

 Another optimization: make orbit log storage be indexed by something less sparse than the getOrbit (Some o) tag.
 Perhaps there is a map from getOrbit to the RRepeat node which holds the orbit log?
 No. There is a need to copy the orbitlog with the history.

+* speculation

+The compression of loop-histories needs to group the stored histories into the right cohorts.
+The Haskell chorts are quite broad but I think starting from simflush.ml I can make the cohorts more narrow.
+The loop-history only matters when (the Repeat node has a variable length sub-pattern) and (histories have the same Repeat start) and (either (histories are looping back at the same position) or (histories have same Repeat stop)).

+I think the flushUp from the sub-pattern of the Repeat catches (either (histories are looping back at the same position) or (histories have same Repeat stop)).
+Thus